 Neuromuscular disease (NMD) is a broad term that encompasses many diseases and ailments that impair muscle function, either directly via intrinsic muscle pathology, or indirectly via nerve pathology.

-Some NMD patients are characterised by progressive muscular impairment leading to:
+Some NMD patients are characterized by progressive muscular impairment leading to:

 Neuromuscular disorders can be divided into rapidly progressive and slowly progressive:

-- Rapidly progressive disorders are characterised by muscle impairment that worsens over months, and results in death within a few years (e.g. amyotrophic lateral sclerosis (ALS) and Duchenne muscular dystrophy [DMD] in teenagers).
+Rapidly progressive disorders are characterized by muscle impairment that worsens over months, and results in death within a few years (e.g. Amyotrophic lateral sclerosis (ALS) and Duchenne muscular dystrophy [DMD] in teenagers).